What's in play in Washington after Florida school shooting

 Trump supports a bill that would strengthen a database of people who are not legally allowed to buy guns.
 The bill would provide incentives for federal agencies and states to upload more data into the system.

-Some Republican senators have already expressed concerns that errors in the expanded data could prevent some people from legally exercising their constitutional rights to own guns.
+Some Republican senators have already expressed concerns that errors in the expanded data could prevent some people from legally exercising their constitutional right to own guns.

 One potential snag: the House of Representatives has already passed a version of the bill that includes a measure allowing people to bring legal concealed guns across state lines.
-The Senate would likely balk at the provision.
+The Senate would likely balk at the provision, and Trump said it should be left for another time.

-Trump has not given his opinion on a proposal to require background checks at gun shows or on internet sites, which has been a way around the background checks conducted for sales in stores.
+Trump also supports a proposal to require background checks at gun shows or on internet sites, which has been a way around the background checks conducted for sales in stores.
 This idea has failed twice in the past five years to find enough backing in the Senate.

+Trump also said he was open to adding domestic violence data into the database.

-Trump said last week he wanted to restrict gun sales to people aged 21 and over.
+Trump said he would seriously consider legislation that restricted gun sales to people aged 21 and over.
 Currently, 18-year-olds can buy many types of guns.

-He has subsequently been silent on that idea.
-The White House said details are being studied.
-Republicans in Congress, where they control both the House and Senate, have shown little appetite for the measure.
+Republicans in Congress, who control both the House and Senate, have shown little appetite for the measure.

-Trump supports a bill that provides schools with funding for training to identify warning signs for violence, anonymous tip lines, and other measures to boost school safety.
+Trump supports a bill that provides schools with funding for training to identify warning signs for violence, anonymous tip lines and other measures to boost school safety.
 There is broad bipartisan support for the measures.

 Trump has asked his administration to craft regulations to effectively ban sales of “bump stock” accessories that enable semiautomatic rifles to fire hundreds of rounds a minute.

-Banning bump stocks, which were not used in the Florida shooting but were used in a massacre in Las Vegas in October, has been studied in the past and deemed to require action by Congress.
+Banning bump stocks, which were not used in the Florida shooting but were used in a massacre in Las Vegas in October, which was the deadliest mass shooting in modern U.S. history, has been studied in the past and deemed to require action by Congress.
 New regulations could be tied up with lawsuits.
 There is little momentum in Congress to change the law.

-Trump is most enthusiastic about the idea of training certain teachers and staff to carry concealed guns, which he said would the most cost-effective way to protect students in the event of a shooting.
-He said he believes potential school shooters would be deterred by knowing some teachers are armed.
+Trump is most enthusiastic about the idea of training certain teachers and staff to carry concealed guns, which he said would be the most cost-effective way to protect students in the event of a shooting.
+Trump said he believes potential school shooters would be deterred by knowing some teachers are armed.

 This proposal falls in the jurisdiction of state and local governments, a point that Trump and Republican lawmakers have emphasized.
 The idea has been adopted in Texas and some other states, but teachers’ unions and some law enforcement groups have panned it.